trello-archive/hearsay/README.md

 A slot is a container for a value.
 You can think of it as a mutable continuous signal -- a signal with a current value that can be changed by invoking the `.set` method.

-## Observations
+## Subscriptions

-An observation is an object with one method: `remove`.
-When you watch something, it returns an observation that you can use to stop watching that thing.
+When you subscribe to a signal, that signal will return a function that you can invoke to `unsubscribe` from it.

+In previous versions of Hearsay, `subscribe` used to return an object with one method, `remove`.
+Now it just returns the `remove` method as a function.

 The mixin form of the API makes this easier if you want to do all of your cleanup in one place.